kishoresam12/SPARK-INVENTIVE-INTERN/README.md

 Today's class was about prototypes in Figma application and also sketched gmail ui.
 The class was about alignment in figma app.Also saw about few plugins.
 Today's class was about designing a fully functional app in Figma.
+The class was about designing a fully functional application in Figma.